trangle1302/2D_shapespace/README.md

+# 2D Shapespace

+This repository contains the code and analysis for our paper, "Cell shapes decode molecular phenotypes in image-based spatial proteomics" (Le et al., 2025).

+We introduce a computational framework called Shapespace, which study interpretable shape variations, and maps single-cell protein localization and pathway activity onto a common coordinate system defined by cell and nuclear morphology.
+This enables robust, interpretable analysis across morphological variation, conditions, and perturbations.

+[notebooks/](https://github.com/trangle1302/2D_shapespace/tree/master/notebooks) and [analysis/](https://github.com/trangle1302/2D_shapespace/tree/master/analysis) – Python script or Jupyter notebooks for reproducing figures, performing downstream analysis, and exploring results.
+For step-by-step details, please refer to the Methods section of the manuscript.

-# Pipeline to process shape modes
+## Shapespace construction (Pipeline to process shape modes)

 pilot: U2OS cell lines
 small subsets (private images, manual segmentation and annotations): cells (1776 images) HPA (public images, automatic segmentation): 297108 cells (23272 images)

 Steps for the pipelines:
-## s0 - segmentation
+### s0 - segmentation
 Either manual segmentation, or segmentation by any DL model (in this case [HPACellSegmentator](https://github.com/CellProfiling/HPA-Cell-Segmentation) for inference; training code is currently in private repo).
 I've also provided here example of training and segmenting dataset by the popular [cellpose v2.0](https://github.com/MouseLand/cellpose) (credits to their starter notebook, I only wrapped them in a more comprehensible/concise manner).
 The training set for this part is only 9 images/FOVs.

-## s1 - process image masks of multiple cells to single cell masks of cell and nucleus, and into .npy
+### s1 - process image masks of multiple cells to single cell masks of cell and nucleus, and into .npy

 Folder: [segmentation](https://github.com/trangle1302/2D_shapespace/tree/master/segmentation)